hipspay/hips-android-sdk-mpos/README.md

 # Demo app
 ----
 This git repository contains a demo app for development reference.
+If you need test cards and test terminals, they can be ordered here: [Hips Store](http://hips.com/store)

 # Usage
 ----
 In the example below, the SDK is initialised and setup to receive callbacks

-To authorise dependency downloads, add your provided token to ´hipsAuthToken´ in ´gradle.properties´.
+To authorise dependency downloads, add your provided token to `hipsAuthToken` in `gradle.properties`.
 Please ask your account manager or Hips Support for your hipsAuthToken.

-- Add the token to $HOME/.gradle/gradle.properties
+- Add the token to $HOME/.gradle/gradle.properties or $PROJECT_ROOT/gradle.properties
 ```
 hipsAuthToken=AUTHENTICATION_TOKEN
 ```